samuelxyz/layouts/README.md

 This layout is a mod of [the rolll layout by Semi](https://semilin.github.io/other_layouts.html#org017c395), and was developed in collaboration with [<3](https://github.com/mindhatch) and trialyzer.
 It introduces angle mod and reduces same-finger and lateral-stretch frequency compared to the original rolll layout.

 Rollla is designed for a row-staggered board with angle mod.
 Preferably, the right thumb should be used for space.
 Notable characteristics:
 - Low dsfb (better than vanilla semimak) and fairly low sfb.
+Low lateral stretching.
 - Plenty of rolls, especially inward rolls.
 - Very reasonable redirect frequency considering the level of rolls and onehands.
 - Moderate alternation.